United States

 Head and Face

 The head is large and round with full cheeks, a short, broad muzzle, and large, round eyes.
 The eye color corresponds to the coat color.
-The overall facial expression is open and warm — the combination of the round face, full cheeks, and large eyes creates an enduringly pleasant expression.
+The combination of the round face, full cheeks, and large eyes creates a pleasant, open expression.

 3. Personality: The Patient Charmer

-The Selkirk Rex’s personality matches its appearance almost too perfectly: warm, unhurried, tolerant, and genuinely affectionate.
+The Selkirk Rex’s personality matches its appearance: warm, unhurried, tolerant, and affectionate.

 Calm and Patient

-The Selkirk Rex is one of the most patient cat breeds.
-It tolerates handling, children, and the unpredictability of busy households with a equanimity that other breeds simply do not have.
+The Selkirk Rex is an exceptionally patient cat breed.
+It tolerates handling, children, and the unpredictability of busy households with an equanimity that few other breeds match.
 It does not scratch when annoyed — it will typically remove itself calmly from an uncomfortable situation and find somewhere quieter to settle.

-Unlike breeds where affection is conditional or reserved, the Selkirk Rex is consistently warm with its family.
+The Selkirk Rex is consistently warm with its family.
 It enjoys being held, is content to sit in laps for long periods, and will seek out its owners for company throughout the day.
-The affection is genuine and uncomplicated.
+The affection is uncomplicated and reliable.

 Playful but Not Demanding